cillianodonnell/Gravity/_posts/2017-06-03-reviving-work.markdown

 exact same files in both but I couldn't seem to figure out if it made a difference, I went with the 2015 and it is the most recent, both seemed to work.

-At this stage I didn't understand things too well so I when presented with two choices from each work I might just pick one and see how it went.
+At this stage I didn't understand things too well so when presented with two choices from each work I might just pick one and see how it went.
 For instance in rt/test.py:

 {% highlight bash %}